nodejs/ecmascript-modules/doc/api/cli.md

 When using `--experimental-modules`, this informs the module resolution type to interpret the top-level entry into Node.js.

-Works with stdin, `--eval`, `--print` as well as standard execution.
+Works with stdin, `--eval`, `--print` as well as standard execution when envoking `node` explicitly.
+Does not work reliably when running via shebang (`#!/usr/bin/env node`) since arguments inside of the shebang aren't well supported across platforms.

 Valid values are `"commonjs"` and `"module"`, where the default is to infer from the file extension and package type boundary.